 - Smoking (which may alter your resistance to gum infection).

 - Having a poor immune system.
-For example, if you have an illness which makes your immune system less effective, or if you are on chemotherapy, etc.
+For example, if you have an illness which makes your immune system less effective, such as systemic lupus erythematosus (SLE), or if you are on chemotherapy, etc.

 - If you have diabetes.

 What are the symptoms of plaque-associated gum disease?

 - Mild gingivitis does not cause any symptoms and so you may not realise that you have it.
 The gums look slightly swollen and reddened.

 - Moderate gingivitis can cause more marked swelling and reddening of the gums.
 The gums often bleed a little when you clean your teeth.
 Discomfort or pain from the gums is rare if you only have gingivitis.